Farm And Agricultural Accident Compensation Claims

 During the process of filing your claim for a farming or agricultural injury, there will be other expenses you may also wish to include.
 Depending on the circumstances of your accident, there are many forms of farm accident compensation that you can be awarded.
 These include (but are not limited to):

 - General damages – these damages are directly related to the injury you have sustained while working on the farm and the pain and suffering you have endured as a result.

 - Care claim – the fees you may have spent on having a nurse or carer to help you in the wake of an injury.

-- Loss of earnings – any wages you have lost due to not being able to work as a result of the injury, as well as any future wages you may not be able to earn due to long-term complications.
+- Loss of earnings – any wages you have lost due to not being able to work as a result of the injury, as well as any future loss of earnings you may suffer due to long-term complications.

 - Travel Expenses – the cost of any additional travel demanded by your injury – such as visits to see an out-of-town specialist – can be compensated.